-As ladies we are all used to a bit of tummy pain, but after the age of 45, a new onset of abdominal pain could be a sign of ovarian cancer and medical attention should be sought.
-Before the age of 45, abdominal pain is more likely to be far less sinister such as an infection or other gynaecological issue such as endometriosis which of course may also require a doctor.
+As women we are all used to a bit of tummy pain, but after the age of 45, a new onset of abdominal pain could be a sign of ovarian cancer and medical attention should be sought.
+Before the age of 45, abdominal pain is more likely to be an infection, or other gynaecological issue such as endometriosis, which also needs a GP assessment.

 Other gynaecological symptoms you shouldn't ignore

 Whilst the following symptoms may not indicate cancer, these symptoms can sometimes be significant and — though they aren't necessarily cause for major concern — are worth seeking early advice on.

 1. Sudden onset of lower abdominal pain